kaveeshanipun01/PORTFOLIO/README.md

 - **CSS**: Styles defined primarily using Bootstrap and some custom styles.
 - **JavaScript**: Interactive elements powered by Bootstrap and custom scripts for animations and statistics counters.
 - **Fonts**: Google Fonts used for typography.

+## Installation

+To use this code, simply clone or download the repository and open the `about.html` file in your web browser.
+You will need to ensure that the associated assets (images, CSS, JS files) are referenced correctly.